Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 concerned about keeping the cameras dry.
 He ran across the field and back

-to the car.
+car.
 We'd highly recommend Coppinger's Court in good weather.
 There

 are many photo opportunities around the site.
 With some sun and clouds,